 Ellen Pope is executive director of Otsego 2000, a small non-profit dedicated to preserving the historical, cultural, agricultural, and environmental assets of the Otsego Lake region surrounding Cooperstown, New York.
 She is responsible for the overall management and direction of the organization and its programs including efforts to protect the region from shale gas extraction and other industrial threats, preserve its rich historical buildings, hamlets and landscapes, and promote local sustainability primarily through the Cooperstown Farmers’ Market and other economic development initiatives like the Film Days.
 Prior to joining Otsego 2000, she spent 17 years in transatlantic exchange and policy, at the German Marshall Fund of the United States, where she managed the Marshall Memorial Fellowship leadership program for seven years before launching the Comparative Domestic Policy program, a major initiative focused on transatlantic exchange of best practices in urban and regional policy.

 Professor Peter Rutkoff, Chair, Department of American Studies, Kenyon College.
 Peter Rutkoff chairs the Department of American Studies at Kenyon College in Ohio.
 He is the author of recent non-fiction works that examine African-American art and culture, as well as two novels, most recently Irish Eyes.
-He is a regular summer visitor to Cooperstown, which is also the setting of his book of short stores, Cooperstown Chronicles.
+He is a regular summer visitor to Cooperstown, which is also the setting of his book of short stories, Cooperstown Chronicles.

 Sydney L. Waller, independent consulting curator and private gallerist, currently focuses on projects where agriculture and culture converge.
 She manages the estate of farmer/self-taught artist Lavern Kelley (1928-98), whose art stems from an era of sustainable farm practice, and a family tree farm near Cherry Valley.
 Ms. Waller has initiated many successful cultural programs, alternative art spaces and community events over several decades.
 She first brought the Black Maria Film Festival to town in a film series she spearheaded in the 1990s for Gallery 53 Artworks, an alternative art space she co-founded.
 While at Gallery 53, she also launched popular annual community events like Upstate Chic, ‘the show that showed you could stay warm and still be cool. ’ While leading other Upstate non-profits, she championed, among other programs, the Greater Adirondack Poetry Festival for children and co-established Griffiss International Sculpture Garden in Rome NY on a former military base.
 Also experienced in fund development and non-profit management, Ms. Waller serves on the Otsego 2000 board.